FanGShiYuu/FanGShiYuu.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.

-I am a senior undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+Here is **Shiyu Fang** (English: /ʃiː juː fæŋ/ SHEE-YOO FANG; Chinese: **房世玉**).

+Currently, I am pursuing a Ph.D. degree in the Department of Traffic Engineering at Tongji University, Shanghai, China, under the supervision of [Prof. Jian Sun](https://www.researchgate.net/profile/Jian-Sun-56) and [Prof. Peng Hang](https://www.researchgate.net/profile/Peng-Hang-3).
+My research interests lie in the intersection of decision making and motion planning for autonomous vehicles, game theory, intelligent transportation systems, and human behavior under interation.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *2111219[at]tongji[dot]edu[dot]cn*

+---

 ## Academic Background